USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 5-1: Add a New Control Measure.** To create a new control measure, click `New` on the Control Measure Manager to display the New Control Measure window as shown in Figure {@fig:summary_tab_of_edit_control_measure_window}, except with none of the control measure information filled in.

 **Step 5-2: Adding a New Control Measure: Summary.** Enter a unique name (e.g., New PM10-PRI Control Measure) in the `Name` field and a unique abbreviation (e.g., PNCM) in the `Abbreviation` field for the control measure.
 You must also set the `Major Pollutant` (e.g., PM10-PRI) and `Class` (e.g., Known) and the `Date Reviewed` for the measure before the measure can be saved into the CMDB.
-For more information on the fields in the Summary tab, see [Section 2](#Viewing3) and [Section 4](#Editing3) above.
+For more information on the fields in the Summary tab, see [Viewing Data for an Existing Control Measure](#Viewing3) and [Editing Control Measure Data](#Editing3) above.

 **Step 5-3: Adding a New Control Measure: Efficiencies.**  Go to the `Efficiencies` tab of the New Control Measure window and add at least one efficiency record for the measure; otherwise it will have no effect on any emissions sources.
 The efficiencies tab for the new measure will look similar to Figure {@fig:efficiencies_tab_of_edit_control_measure_window}, except initially there will be no efficiency records.
-For more information on the data needed for efficiency records, see [Section 2](#Viewing3) and [Section 4](#Editing3).
+For more information on the data needed for efficiency records, see [Viewing Data for an Existing Control Measure](#Viewing3) and [Editing Control Measure Data](#Editing3).
 Add as many efficiency records as needed to describe the control efficiency and cost of the measure.

 **Step 5-4: Adding a New Control Measure: SCCs.**  Go to the `SCCs` tab of the New Control Measure window and add at least one SCC record for the measure; otherwise it will have no effect on any emissions sources.
 The SCC tab for the new measure will look similar to Figure {@fig:sccs_tab_of_edit_control_measure_window}, except initially there will be no SCC records.
 Note that the same control efficiency and cost information must apply to all sources with SCCs listed on this tab, otherwise the information must be stored in a separate measure for the other SCCs.
-For more information on the data needed for SCCs, see [Section 2](#Viewing3) and [Section 4](#Editing3).
+For more information on the data needed for SCCs, see [Viewing Data for an Existing Control Measure](#Viewing3) and [Editing Control Measure Data](#Editing3).

 **Step 5-5: Adding a New Control Measure: Equations.** To associate a cost equation with the new measure, go to the `Equations` tab and add an equation.
 The tab should look similar to the one shown in Figure {@fig:equations_tab_of_edit_control_measure_window}.
 Cost equations are optional.
 If you do not have a cost equation, cost per ton information from one or more of the efficiency records will be used to estimate the cost of applying the measure.